ProstoKust/Console/README.md

     }
 }
 ```
-Then, when you press the space bar, a new Hello World! message is displayed in the console
+Then, when you press the space bar, a new Hello World! message is displayed in the console.

 You can output anything to the console, as in Debug.Log, for example:
 ```